Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 Origin & Region, Material Quality, Age & Provenance, Condition Grade, and Knot Density (KPSI).
 Each pillar is a multiplier applied to the base square-footage value.
 The full formula is: sqft × $12 × origin × material × age × condition × kpsi = resale midpoint.
 See the full standard for all multiplier tables.

 Because without a standard, every appraiser uses their own judgment.
 One appraiser might weight condition heavily while another focuses on age.
 The RUG Index standard eliminates this by specifying exact multipliers for every variable.
-Two RICA appraisers examining the same rug should produce values within the ±20% confidence range of each other.
+Two RICA appraisers examining the same rug should produce consistent values relative to each other.

 The $12/sqft base rate represents the average cost of a basic hand-knotted rug before any quality or origin premiums are applied.
 It was derived by analyzing hundreds of documented rug transactions across condition grades, origins, and ages, then back-calculating the base rate that produces the most accurate midpoints when the multipliers are applied.